daydreamersjp/DataScienceTechInstitute/Hadoop-MapReduce-Spark/readme.md

 <br>

-Successful submission will give you one Pi=3.141592....-like value in the end.
+Successful submission will give you one Pi=3.141592....-like (but not exactly due to the few number of simulations) value in the end.

 <br>